Isaiah 62 – A Glorious Future for Zion

 A City Not Forsaken.

 i.
-The Saviour came to Zion, but not only to Zion.
-Isaiah makes it clear: Indeed the LORD has proclaimed to the end of the world this great news of the coming Savior.
+The Savior came to Zion, but not only to Zion.
+Isaiah makes it clear: Indeed the Lord has proclaimed to the end of the world this great news of the coming Savior.

 b.
 Behold, His reward is with Him: When the Messiah comes to Zion, His reward is with Him.
 Revelation 22:12 is a quotation from this verse: And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.

 i.
 Paul continues this idea in 1 Corinthians 3:8-14, saying how when we appear before the Lord, we will be judged according to our work for and with Him.
 On that day, each one will receive his own reward according to his own labor.
 (1 Corinthians 3:8)